junho3/spring-cloud-stream-binder-kafka-CCE-sample/README.md

 This is a sample project for https://github.com/spring-cloud/spring-cloud-stream/issues/2704.

-💡 This issue is fixed after spring-cloud-stream 2023.0.3-SNAPSHOT
+💡 This issue is fixed with spring-cloud-stream 2023.0.3-SNAPSHOT
 Fixed commit: https://github.com/spring-cloud/spring-cloud-function/commit/05416dbc30ecab8a2bda237923ef205c9a3bda06

 ---